|

 EXPLANATION

-All the holy Fathers agree that Isaias here prophesies of Christ,
+All the holy Fathers agree that Isaias

-who in accordance with His Father's will, gave Himself up without
+with His Father's will, gave Himself up

-uttering one word of complaint to the most, ignominious sufferings
+without uttering one word of complaint

-for us, and strengthened by divine assistance, patiently submitted
+us, and strengthened by divine assistance,

-to all the blows, torments, and insults of His enemies.
-But they
+torments, and insults of His enemies.

-did not escape just punishment, for their guilty consciences devoured
+for their guilty consciences devoured

-them interiorly, as a moth consumes a garment, and the memory of
+them interiorly, as a moth consumes a

-with Christ, we are surrounded by sufferings and distress, finding
+by sufferings and distress, finding no

 GOSPEL